realkemon/home/pages/etl_frostbite.md

 * Moved flying lamp models to be attached to girder in Axis garage. *(Thank you Aciz for reporting)*
 * Adjusted player collision on cliff near transmitter to prevent glitching on the roof. *(Thank you Aciz for reporting)*
+* [TODO] Improve lighting in balcony hallway  at inner courtyard.

 ### version 11